Horsford admits to extramarital affair after podcaster discloses relationship

 “It is true that I had a previous relationship outside of my marriage, over the course of several years.
 I’m deeply sorry to all of those who have been impacted by this very poor decision, most importantly my wife and family.
 Out of concern for my family during this challenging time, I ask that our privacy is respected.”

-Linder said the affair began in 2009, when she met Horsford — then the majority leader of the Nevada state Senate — during her time as an intern in former U.S. Senate Majority Leader Harry Reid’s Nevada office.
-She claims she met Horsford at an event then later arranged to meet him through a friend.
+Linder said the affair began in 2009, when she met Horsford, then the majority leader of the Nevada state Senate, during her time as an intern in former U.S. Senate Majority Leader Harry Reid’s Nevada office.
+She claims that she met Horsford at an event then later arranged to meet him through a friend.

 They had a sexual relationship that continued intermittently until September 2019, Linder said, though the two remained in contact until April.
 Linder never worked for Horsford in any capacity.